sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/asia/india/README.md

 I think its mars or saturn cross with aldebaran rather and all three being in alignment, but yeah if all three are in alignment that would be very rare event.

-Author did got two dates 3066 BCE and 5500 BCE, maybe we can get more dates.
+Author did got two dates 3066 BCE and 5500 BCE, Vedveer Arya also cites 7400 as one of the dates.

 Link for the whole article: https://arvind-bhagwath.medium.com/3000-bce-great-flood-and-rohini-sakata-bhedanam-406f8e810427